 My family wasn't much for recreation.
-My father worked six days a week, from early morning till early evening.
+My father worked six days a week, from early morning until early evening.
 We did go for a long car ride on Sundays.
 Back then gasoline was cheap, and having no destination wasn't thought of as wasteful.
-Children were more content to sit in back seat and look out the window, now they want a video screen in the vehicle.
+Children were more content to sit in the back seat and look out the window, now they want a video screen in the vehicle.

 Even children's play then involved more imagination and interaction.
 Howdy Doody was just a puppet on strings,who spend most of his time talking to an adult, Buffalo Bob, can you imagine?

 Sitting in that back seat in the mid fifties, I might well had